 Let’s have a quick look at all the currently available container settings:

-- Site layout - you can set either full width, max width, padded and fluid.
+- Site layout - you can set either full width, max-width, padded and fluid.
 This will be applied to the outer wrapper of your site.

 - Width - your site’s content width.

 - Space Outside Body - this is only available when selecting a certain site layout.
 For example, in the image above we have set the site layout to padded, so we have this option.
-Basically, this setting will let you adjust the space outside your site’s padded content.
+This setting will let you adjust the space outside your site’s padded content.
 Check out the gif below for a visual representation.
 It comes with responsive options accessible via the device icon.